dannyvaks/reflection_agent_education/readme.md

 - Creation of practice exercises with solutions
 - Generation of assessment questions and answers
 - 10-question assessments with dataset-based examples (at least 8 with code tasks)
+- Similar questions retrieved by embedding the dataset with TF‑IDF and selecting the top five matches for each lecture
 - Toggle button reveals the dataset questions used during RAG along with their expected answers so you can see exactly how grading works
 - Web interface with dual view mode (Learning Process and Final Result)